New York State Law

 has made restitution or reparation pursuant to section 60.27 of this

-chapter, such person shall not be required to pay a mandatory surcharge
+article, such person shall not be required to pay a mandatory surcharge

 or a crime victim assistance fee.